samcofer/google-sheets-connect-oauth/README.md

 - This application is designed to run ONLY on Posit Connect
 - Users must have a valid Google account with access to Google Sheets
-- The Posit Connect SDK must be installed via pip: `pip install posit-connect`
+- The Posit Connect SDK must be installed via pip: `pip install posit-sdk`
 - This approach provides a more secure and reliable method for obtaining OAuth tokens